RyanCCollins/techrapport.github.io/_posts/2015-10-13-what-makes-good-ios-apps.md

 ###Frequent Updates

 The best apps stay relevant over time by frequently updating their code to fix bugs, enhance performance and to implement new features when they are available.
 They also test their apps on new versions of software and make sure that their apps work on all of the platforms and versions of iOS.
 I can't stand when I buy an app, only to find that it crashes because the developers abandoned it.
-I also like it when I get a new device with new features, such as 3D touch on the iPhone 6S plus, and my favorite apps have already implemented the new features in innovative ways.
+I also like it when I get a new device with new features, such as 3D touch on the iPhone 6S Plus, and my favorite apps have already implemented the new features in innovative ways.
 Developers help to shape how functionality is used and often think of new ways to use the hardware & software jam-packed into our iOS devices.
-For example, the most exciting games and apps that were available when the iPhone 3G came out were the ones that used the built in accelerometer.
+For example, the most exciting games and apps that were available when the iPhone 3G came out were the ones that used the built-in accelerometer.